brucemcpherson/effex-api-client/README.md

 - url invokes a url as a callback.
 You specify the url in the callback parameter, and the method to use (default is POST) can be specified in the method property of the oprions parameter.
 There is no local notification of events - they are sent to the url.
 This is also a push notification as messages are initiated by the server, which will keep on doing that until you unwatch or the subscription expires
 - manually.
 You can use the getWatch method to return a list of event timestamps for a given watchable at any time.

 Here's some examples of watch notification subscriptons.
+In this section I'm using es6 syntax for brevity.

 push